-The other day I was intrigued by a chapter from the book “Myths, Stories and Organizations: Premodern Narratives for Our Times”.
-This particular chapter was written by David Sims and was titled “The Velveteen Rabbit and Passionate Feelings for our Organizations”.
+Does passion create high functioning organizations?
+What sparked this question was a chapter from a book I read in my Masters Program revolving around Organizational Development.
+The book was “Myths, Stories and Organizations: Premodern Narratives for Our Times” and the particular chapter was “The Velveteen Rabbit and Passionate Feelings for our Organizations” by David Sims.

-People are not ashamed to love the Church, which in a way, is an organization…so what’s the shame in loving an organization and personifying it.
-I don’t see one.
-Sims then goes on to provide several examples of business owners, university heads, leaders etc. Those who have great love for their organizations and those who don’t.
-There seems to be a strong correlation between passion and the effectiveness of an organization.
-Those who have individuals in their organizations that possess true love for their organization, have more success.
-I don’t think this is arguable.
+People are not ashamed to love the Church, which in a way, is an organization…so what’s the shame in loving an organization and personifying it which is Sims overarching viewpoint.
+He backs up his reasoning by providing several examples of business owners, university heads and leaders who have great love for their organizations versus those who don’t.
+There is a strong correlation between passion and the effectiveness of an organization.
+Those who lead with individuals who possess passion have more success.
+It’s not arguable.

-What I will mention, is that I think there are two types of love.
-Real love and forced love.
-I think we live in a society where sometimes we are forced to love things that might not be what we want or even our passions.
-We are forced to love certain educational degrees, forced to love certain jobs, forced to love certain projects… which doesn’t always get the same end results as passion.
-So, I guess my point is, learning how to better allocate people to their passions and emphasizing the importance is key.
-We should turn our organizations into a more passionate place thus enhancing the overall effectiveness of the work place.
-Giving more people the power and choices to do the things they are truly passionate about.
+In my opinion, we live in a society where we are forced to love things that we may not have passion for.
+We are forced to love certain educational degrees, to love certain jobs, to love certain projects… which doesn’t always get the same end result as passion.
+My outlook is that we should learn to better allocate people to their passions which in return would turn our organizations into a more passionate place; enhancing the overall effectiveness of the work place.
+Giving more people the power and choice to do the things they are truly passionate about.
 Even if it’s on small scale.
-It’s an idea, food for thought.